Lasers

 Mounted Lasers

 As of 2015, all Theme Camp, Art Installation, and DMV Mutant Vehicle applications include the requirement to disclose the presence or inclusion of a laser as part of the project or operation.
 All relevant applications are forwarded to the Event Safety Officer for review and further communication.
 Unsafe laser installations will not be permitted to operate.
+All approved Mutant Vehicles must have the appropriate sticker affixed to the rear of the vehicle.

 Tips when considering incorporating a laser into your theme camp, art installation, or Mutant Vehicle:

-If you are considering using mounted lasers on playa, be sure to follow industry guidelines and remember:
+If you are considering using mounted lasers on the playa, be sure to follow industry guidelines and remember:

 • Treat laser operations as a serious safety matter.